– creates new business areas

 McKinsey estimates that IoT will have a direct economic impact of $6.2 billion annually by 2025.

-With the help of a variety of sensors, companies will be able to collect various data that provides the opportunity to perform proactive customer service.
-By monitoring the customer’s products or production lines, the company can e.g. monitor and thereby in time report production machine and product before it breaks down.
+By means of a variety of sensors, companies will be able to collect various data that provides the opportunity to perform proactive customer service.
+By monitoring the customer’s products or production lines, the company can e.g. monitor and thereby in time report faulty in production machines and product before it breaks down.

 Wireless sensors and IT infrastructures are at a very high level of maturity, which makes it interesting for today’s industries.
 With a relatively low investment, companies can today introduce IoT and sensors into products, production lines and systems.